wp-plugins/usgs-stream-flow-data/README.txt

 Donate link: http://www.kindredwebconsulting.com/wp-plugins/usgs
 Tags: USGS, River Flow, Stream Flow, Fly Fishing, Water Level Requires at least: 3.7
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin uses shortcodes you can get the USGS river flow data for a site location.
-It also includes a easy to use Site Code Search.
+It also includes a easy to use Site Code Search where you can seach by state and it will return all the site locations for the area.

 == Description ==